Poeta Lòpez Anglada

+Poeta López Anglada is a French-built passenger/vehicle ferry operated by Baleària across the Strait of Gibraltar, predominantly serving the Algeciras–Ceuta route.
+Launched in 1984 as Champs Élysées for SNCF on the Dover–Calais English Channel crossing, the 130-meter vessel underwent multiple ownership and name changes—including Stena Parisien and SeaFrance Manet—before being acquired by Baleària in 2012 and renamed in honor of Spanish poet Luis López Anglada.

 History

 SNCF

 Champs Elysées was built in 1984 by Chantiers Dubigeon, Prairie-au-Duc, Nantes, for SNCF's Calais to Dover services, which were shared with their Sealink partners.
 She also operated between Boulogne and Dover.
 In 1990, ownership of Champs Elysées was transferred to Societé Propietaire des Navaires (SPN), in which Stena Line took a 49% interest (Stena having acquired the UK-owned Sealink operation).

 SPN

 In 1990, ownership of Champs Elysées was transferred to Societé Propietaire des Navaires (SPN), in which Stena Line took a 49% interest (Stena having acquired the UK-owned Sealink operation).
 Champs Elysées was transferred to the Newhaven-Dieppe service, which at that time was run by SPN.

 Stena Sealink

 In 1992 Champs Elysées was chartered to Sealink Stena Line when they took over the Newhaven-Dieppe service, for which she was renamed Stena Parisien.
 In 1997 the charter was ended, and Stena Parisien entered service between Dover-Calais for SeaFrance as SeaFrance Manet.